Iqbalharaka/All-Data-analysis-Portofolio/README.md

 ### Portofolio Project
 In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

--Chicago Taxi Trips
+- Chicago Taxi Trips
--Querry Project Assignment of Traffic Crash
+- Querry Project Assignment of Traffic Crash